How to create and serve AVIF files using ShortPixel Image Optimizer

 Once SPIO is updated to the latest version, follow these three steps:

 - Go to Media > Bulk ShortPixel and click on "Start optimizing".

-- In step 1, under "Optimize", uncheck "Media Library".
+- On step 1, under "Optimize", make sure the toggle for "Media Library" is turned on.
 Then, under "Options", select the option to create AVIF files.